epfahl/graphene_demo/README.md

 and try some queries in the GraphiQL UI.
 Click on the `Docs` tab in GraphiQL to explore the query and mutation schemas.

+## Models

+The demo is built around SQLAlchemy models for an `Account`, a `Location` under an account, a `User` under an account, and a `Feature` under a Location.
+Appropriate foreign keys and relationships are specified in the models.
+The `features` table reflected by the `Feature` model records a time series of named features.

+Feel free to play around with the models in `model.py` and the data added in `database.py'.
+Add more models with deeper relationships, or include a richer data set.

 ## Queries

 Here are example queries you can copy and past into the GraphiQL editor window: